Foundations for a theory of emergent quantum mechanics and emergent classical gravity: General theory of fundamental dynamical systems

-Therefore, if assumptions A.3, A.4, A.6 and A.7 hold good, it is natural to require that the following assumption holds, \begin{itemize} \item A.10.
+Therefore, under assumptions A.3, A.4, A.6 and A.7 it is natural to require that the following additional assumption also holds, \begin{itemize} \item A.11.
 There is a maximal, universal proper acceleration for both sub-quantum atoms and di-atomic sub-quantum molecules.
-The value of the maximal acceleration is
+The value of the maximal proper acceleration is of order